 "However, if the frog is already in a pot when it comes to a boil, it will just stay in there and eventually die.
 That is what burnout is like and why it is problematic.
 As burnout increases you begin to lack the energy to make necessary changes to flourish again.”

 Burnout is a very gradual process and we might not even realize it is happening.
 Over time, we start to detach from work, lose motivation, become cynical and feel like there’s nothing left to give.
 And because our sense of normal changes so gradually, it can be difficult to realize a change is needed.

 Common signs of burnout

 Mirgain explains that common signs of burnout include:

-“Researchers from Harvard and Stanford’s business schools estimated $125 billion to $190 billion annually was spent on health care costs related to work stress,” she says.
+“Researchers from Harvard and Stanford’s business schools estimated $125 billion to $190 billion annually was spent on health care costs related to work stress,” she said.